LucZwanenberg/react-playground/README.md

+To do
+- [x] Use Service Container pattern in combination with Redux Thunk
+- [ ] Learn Playwright API

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.